amitak985059/ride-booking-app/README.md

 Hey recruiter or fellow viewer, this is a simple web app with a frontend and a backend.
 To run this project in your pc, follow these steps:

-1. First, download the project from github by copying the link from the green button above and pasting it into your terminal and typing `git clone <link>`.
+1. First, download the project from github by copying the link from the green button above and pasting it into your terminal and typing `git clone https://github.com/amitak985059/ride-booking-app.git`.
 This will download the project into a folder in your computer.

 2. Now, open your terminal and type `cd frontend`.
 This will take you into the frontend folder of the project.